 - Jetpack: This is another super useful plugin from Automattic, the company behind Akismet and WordPress.com.
 It has tons of features, the most useful being site analytics, downtime monitoring, image optimization, Brute force attack protection, social sharing etc. An absolute beast.

 - Rank Math: Search Engine Optimization (SEO) is the process of increasing your site’s visibility on a search engine like Google.
 There is a whole industry devoted to SEO.
 For your purpose, you should install this plugin to take care of on-site SEO settings.
+Learn how to configure the Rank Math plugin in my ebook WordPress SEO 101.

 - Updraft Plus: Backing up your site’s data is crucial in the event of a site crash or if your site gets hacked.
-You should not just backup your WordPress database but also all your themes, plugins and media files.
+You should not just backup your WordPress database but also all your themes, plugins, and media files.
 Unless your web host provides free daily backups, you must install this super useful and popular plugin that allows for scheduled backups to your Dropbox, Google Drive, Rackspace, Amazon S3 and Email accounts.

 - WP Fastest Cache: Install this plugin to drastically reduce your site’s loading speeds on desktop and mobile devices.
 It also supports every content delivery network (CDN) and is very easy to configure as compared to other caching plugins and delivers equal or even better performance than other free caching plugins.